2012–13 División de Honor de Rugby

 The 2012–13 División de Honor is the 46th season of the top flight of the Spanish domestic rugby union competition since its inception in 1953.
 Regular season began in September 2012 and finished on April 28, 2013.

 The playoffs began on 19 May and the Final took place on 2 June.

 Defending champions, Valladolid, successfully defended its previous season title after defeating Santboiana 27–25 in the championship final.
 La Vila was the relegated team to División de Honor B.

 Competition format

-The regular season runs through 18 matchdays.
-Upon completion the regular season, it is the turn of championship playoffs.
-The breakdown is as follows;

-Teams in 1st & 2nd at regular season standings receive a bye to semifinal.

-Teams at 3rd, 4th, 5th & 6th position plays for the two vacant places in quarter-finals.

-Team in 11th position plays the relegation playoff.

-Team in 12th position is relegated.

-Each win means 4 points to winning team.

-A draw means 2 points for each team.
+The season took place between September and March, with every team playing each other home and away for a total of 22 matches.
+Points were awarded according to the following: